helenclx/leilukin-site/src/links/articles.md

 * [Nostalgia is Bullshit](https://wings.nu/nostalgia/) by Rin

-    I do not like community and movements that are based on nostalgia, and Web 1.0 design nostalgia is no exception.{.item-list__indent}
+    I do not align with communities and movements that revolve around nostalgia, because I do not believe the past is inherently better, and Web 1.0 design nostalgia is no exception.{.item-list__indent}

 * [Cohost So White: A Comprehensive Record of the Matter of Race on Cohost.org](https://alyaza.neocities.org/essays/Cohost/cohostsowhite) by Alyaza Birze